About

 Our main areas of focus include:

-- Bot Directory entries for known crawlers, AI bots, search bots, scrapers, scanners, and service bots
+- Bot Directory with entries for known crawlers, AI bots, search bots, scrapers, scanners, and service bots

 - Botcrawl Intelligence Feed, a public bot intelligence feed for developers and website owners